TuralHasanov11/mongodb-commands/mongodb_cheat_sheet_2022.md

 db.posts.aggregate([{
   $lookup:{
     from: "authors", // from the tablename
-    localField:"authors", // column of reference
+    localField:"author", // column of reference
     foreignField: "_id", // foreign key
-    as:"authors", // alias for resultin column
+    as:"author", // alias for resultin column
   }
 }])